Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 2.4.13.
 Planning for Upgrades

 In this section, "upgrade" means moving to a more recent release, whether it is a patch, maintenance release, minor release, or major release.
-For definitions of the types of release, see Appendix A, "Release Levels & Interface Stability" in the Administration Guide.
+For definitions of the types of release, see "Release Levels & Interface Stability" in the Administration Guide.

 Upgrades generally bring fixes, or new features, or both.
 For each upgrade, you must build a new plan.
 Depending on the scope of the upgrade, that plan might include almost all of the original overall plan, or it might be abbreviated, for example, for a patch that fixes a single issue.
 In any case, adapt deployment plans, as each upgrade is a new deployment.